drFabio/gingerJs/README.md

 gingerJs
 ========

-A HMVC,I18N ready,fully configurable and overwritable Node JS framework
+A HMVC,fully configurable and overwritable Node JS framework

 Still in Development
 TODO List